hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 .. literalinclude:: 1-step-transfer.json
     :language: json

 You can parse such transactions using the `token standard history parser <https://github.com/hyperledger-labs/splice-wallet-kernel/blob/main/core/ledger-client/src/txparse/parser.ts`_ provided in the wallet SDK to extract the deposit amount, account and holding contract ids.
+Note that one-step deposits are more complex to parse than two-step transfers as the token standard does not provide an interface choice visible to the receiver.
 If you prefer implementing your own implementation, you can parse this as follows:

 1. Go over the list of events ordered by ``nodeId`` that you see in the transaction.
 2. For each exercised event, check the exercise result.
 If it has a